AMOHA-98/blogxyz/index.md

 permalink: /
 ---

 Hello!
-I'm Ahmed, a recent computer science graduate experienced in architecting and deploying end-to-end machine-learning systems.
-My domain focus spans product engineering, computer vision, and large language models.
-I thrive in project-driven environments and enjoy translating research into production solutions.
+I'm Ahmed, a Founding Engineer at a stealth startup.
+I build end-to-end machine-learning systems across product engineering, computer vision, and large language models.
+Previously, I was a Research Ready intern at Google DeepMind.